Match ends, Arsenal 3, West Ham United 1.

 Second Half ends, Arsenal 3, West Ham United 1.

 Attempt blocked.
-Antonio Nocerino (West Ham United) left footed shot from outside the box is blocked.
+Carlos Sánchez (West Ham United) right footed shot from outside the box is blocked.

 Attempt missed.
-Carlton Cole (West Ham United) header from the centre of the box misses to the right.
-Assisted by Antonio Nocerino with a cross following a set piece situation.
+Chicharito (West Ham United) header from the centre of the box misses to the left.
+Assisted by Ryan Fredericks with a cross.

-Carlton Cole (West Ham United) wins a free kick on the right wing.
+Chicharito (West Ham United) wins a free kick in the defensive half.